mondeja/pgdoc-datatype-parser/README.md

 Provides information for all PostgreSQL data types from [documentation data types table](https://www.postgresql.org/docs/current/datatype.html#DATATYPE-TABLE).

 - **version** (str) Version from which PostgreSQL datatypes will be retrieved.
-- **pg_releases_filepath** (str) Path to PostgreSQL releases- commits file.
+- **pg_releases_filepath** (str) Path to PostgreSQL releases/commits file.
 By default, the file included with the package will be used.

 <a name="versions" href="#versions">#</a> <b>versions</b>(<i>pg_releases_filepath=None</i>) ⇒ `list`

 Returns all PostgreSQL available versions.

-- **pg_releases_filepath** (str) Path to PostgreSQL releases- commits file.
+- **pg_releases_filepath** (str) Path to PostgreSQL releases/commits file.
 By default, the file included with the package will be used.

 <a name="latest_version" href="#latest_version">#</a> <b>latest_version</b>(<i>pg_releases_filepath=None</i>) ⇒ `str`

 Returns latest PostgreSQL available version.

-- **pg_releases_filepath** (str) Path to PostgreSQL releases- commits file.
+- **pg_releases_filepath** (str) Path to PostgreSQL releases/commits file.
 By default, the file included with the package will be used.

 <a name="pg_release_name_to_version" href="#pg_release_name_to_version">#</a> <b>pg_release_name_to_version</b>(<i>release_name</i>) ⇒ `str`